 Window cling

-The quiet zone: the invisible requirement
+The QR code margin (quiet zone): the invisible requirement

 Every QR code standard requires a quiet zone — a clear white border around the code.
 This is not optional.
 The scanner uses the contrast between the quiet zone and the first row of data modules to locate the code's boundary.
 Without it, scans fail unpredictably.